shadiaduery/bootcamp-group_project-3/README.md

 This is how to run the included code to insert data into the DB

 This is how to run the code to spin up the web app and view the visualizations

+# Steps
+- Vincent + Nataliia import data from CSV
+- Vincent + Nataliia clean and organize data in jupyter notebook/pandas, merge into single clean dataframe
+- Create all three visualizations (and more!) in pandas to make sure they fit what we need BEFORE we go through to d3
+- Create empty database SQlite in pandas
+- Pass this data into SQLite database, follow the same steps as pizza example to create table and pass data through flask app
+- Open app.py